zbhavyai/batch-rename/README.md

 1. The program shall not handle the permissions, and may not rename files/directories if the user don't have access.
 To rename such files/directories, run the program using apt permissions.

+1. Use `batch-rename/BatchRename/config.ini` file to control the features